 TOEFL score reports are valid for two years and scores will be considered expired if the test was taken more than two years prior to submission of the application.
 Photocopies of TOEFL Score Reports will not be considered valid.

 We award highly qualified students with financial assistance in the form of teaching, research, or graduate assistantships.
 Both U.S. and non-U.S. citizens are eligible, and must be enrolled as full-time graduate students.
 The financial support includes both full tuition and an annual stipend.
 We will give full consideration for both admission and financial support to applications that are complete by January 1.
 Outstanding applicants may be considered for additional fellowships.

-Stipends for full teaching assistantships will be at least $22,500 for 2013-2014.
+Stipends for full teaching assistantships will be at least $23,000 for 2014-2015.
 These assistantships include full tuition remission and health insurance.
 Teaching assistant (TA) duties vary widely and may involve assisting a faculty member in a course or as instructor in an introductory course.
-A Research Assistantship (RA) supports a student doing research in a specific research group.
-The funds for RAs usually come from federal, foundation, or industrial support awarded to a faculty member or to a laboratory.
-A large number of physics graduate students are RAs.
-RA appointments are generally for the academic year, plus the summer.
-Research Assistantships are not awarded on the basis of financial need.
+A Research Fellowship (RF) supports a student doing research in a specific research group.
+The funds for RFs usually come from federal, foundation, or industrial support awarded to a faculty member or to a laboratory.
+A large number of physics graduate students are RFs.
+RF appointments are generally for the academic year, plus the summer.
+Research Fellowships are not awarded on the basis of financial need.
 They are awarded to students who show promise in the area of research being undertaken.